 Real story behind the evil eye beads.
-Why the Turkish blue evil Eye bead is more than just a good luck charm.
+Why the blue evil eye bead is more than just a good luck charm.
 The evil eye - first recorded by the Mesopotamians about 5,000 years ago in cuneiform on clay tablets, the Evil Eye may actually have originated as early as the Upper Paleolithic age

 We find this figure in Jewish, Christian and Muslim cultures as well as Buddhist and Hindu societies.
 This common tradition finds a new identity in the 3000 years old glass craftsmanship of Anatolia.
 A glass master combines the power the eye figure with the power of the fire and creates a new talisman: The Evil Eye Bead - Nazar Boncugu

 Meaning of the Evil Eye Myth - What is the evil eye bracelet meaning or why people wear evil eye protection jewelry?

 Evil eye beads go back thousands of years.
-Blue glass evil eye bead amulets are the most common talisman in Anatolia to stop the evil eye.
+Blue glass evil eye bead amulets or nazar beads are the most common talisman in Anatolia to stop the evil eye.
 Turkish evil eye bead with its warm blue, the shine it has derived from the fire and the smiling face that's a typical feature of the Anatolian people, evil eye jewelry gives happiness to the friends and the beloved ones.
 Protection from the evil eyes, covetous friends and strangers.